SaladinoBelisario/PatternsProject/README.md

 For optimization reasons the project uses the convolve function, in this case the lbp algorithm it's performed with a series of filters, and a convolve operation.
-A resource that explains this is founded in [2].
+The article that inspired this is [2].

 ![Example of how LBP is calculated](Img/lbp1.png)
 > Example of how LBP is calculated